BrainAnnex/pForce/README.md

 ## *templateEvaluator*

-Class for Template Evaluation: bare-bones version of the Python library "Jinja"
+Class for Template Evaluation: bare-bones counterpart of the Python library "Jinja"